Richard-MB/WebRTC-Demo-suitable-for-China/README.md

 ##Introduction

 It will help you build your first WebRTC app in China.
-This project just implement some basic functions, as for some more senior features they are waiting for you to explore.
+This project just implement some basic functions, as for some more senior features of WebRTC they are waiting for you to explore.

 ##Why I set up this repository